anttisalonen/progbook/rst/vcs.rst

     $ git add hello.py

+This adds "hello.py" to *the staging area* which is an area describing what will be committed next.
 We can then run "git status" to see the current status:

 .. code-block:: bash